afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 ### Event processing

-Input events are captured in the **Input poll daemon**: it checks the state of all inputs every 50 ms. This period is short enough not to miss any event, but long enough to prevent other threads from starvation.
+Input events are captured in the **Input poll daemon**: it checks the state of all inputs every 50 ms (more or less).
+This period is short enough not to miss any event, but long enough to prevent other threads from starvation.

 Event processing takes long, so later input events would be missed while processing sooner ones.
 To prevent this, input events are posted into a queue.